ckrook/WeatherApp/README.md

 I could solve this by letting the end user toggling back and forth between the Sidebar - Center component on mobile devices.<br>
 But instead I chose to not put to much effort into the design, rather showcase that I understand how to fetch key data.

+## Conclusion
+For my next project I would like to try axios and fetch data within the getInitialProps since this is best practice.<br>

 ## Installation